All Episodes

 It isn't, but they think that's how you do it, coupled with the fear and loathing of Hillary.

-So the objective has to be how do we limit the damage in the next four years, regardless who the president is.
+So the objective has to be: how do we limit the damage in the next four years, regardless who the president is?

-And limiting damage, the greatest chance we have it's not on talk radio, it's not getting phone calls to Washington, because you can only do it so many times before those guys will start ignoring it.
+It's not getting phone calls to Washington because you can only do it so many times before those guys will start ignoring it.

 And that's why don't sit the election out.

-Don't sit there and say.
+Don't sit there and say, harumph, harumph.

-You know, who McCain picks as his VEP is going to be pretty important here, too.
+You know, who McCain picks as his VEP is going to be pretty important here, too, for a bunch of reasons I'm not going to mention, but it is.

 More important than perhaps it's been in many, many moons, folks, for reasons I'm not going to mention.

-But don't sit this out and don't think that it's all is lost because I I don't care if it's Obama, Hillary, or McCain.
+But don't sit this out and don't think that it's all is lost because I don't care if it's Obama, Hillary, or McCain.

 With a Democrat majority in the Congress, we're going to get Democrat things done.